luke-h1/covid-19-tracker/README.md

 {{WIP}} - Simple covid-19 tracker made with Vanilla JS, HTML &amp; CSS

 # TO-DO :
 * fix concatentation issue by clearing form after new country has been submitted
+    * possible solutions:
+          * add event listener to button (on.click() )
+          * create function and add event listener to button.
+On click clear form
     * improve styles